mjspi/pingone-neo-go-sdk/docs/EntityArrayEmbeddedItemsInner.md

 `func (o *EntityArrayEmbeddedItemsInner) HasUpdatedAt() bool`

 HasUpdatedAt returns a boolean if a field has been set.

+### GetCredentialType

+`func (o *EntityArrayEmbeddedItemsInner) GetCredentialType() CredentialDigitalWalletNotificationResultsInnerNotification`

+GetCredentialType returns the CredentialType field if non-nil, zero value otherwise.

+### GetCredentialTypeOk

+`func (o *EntityArrayEmbeddedItemsInner) GetCredentialTypeOk() (*CredentialDigitalWalletNotificationResultsInnerNotification, bool)`

+GetCredentialTypeOk returns a tuple with the CredentialType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCredentialType

+`func (o *EntityArrayEmbeddedItemsInner) SetCredentialType(v CredentialDigitalWalletNotificationResultsInnerNotification)`

+SetCredentialType sets CredentialType field to given value.

+### HasCredentialType

+`func (o *EntityArrayEmbeddedItemsInner) HasCredentialType() bool`

+HasCredentialType returns a boolean if a field has been set.

+### GetExpiresAt

+`func (o *EntityArrayEmbeddedItemsInner) GetExpiresAt() string`

+GetExpiresAt returns the ExpiresAt field if non-nil, zero value otherwise.

+### GetExpiresAtOk

+`func (o *EntityArrayEmbeddedItemsInner) GetExpiresAtOk() (*string, bool)`

+GetExpiresAtOk returns a tuple with the ExpiresAt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExpiresAt

+`func (o *EntityArrayEmbeddedItemsInner) SetExpiresAt(v string)`

+SetExpiresAt sets ExpiresAt field to given value.

+### HasExpiresAt

+`func (o *EntityArrayEmbeddedItemsInner) HasExpiresAt() bool`

+HasExpiresAt returns a boolean if a field has been set.

+### GetNotification

+`func (o *EntityArrayEmbeddedItemsInner) GetNotification() CredentialDigitalWalletNotification`

+GetNotification returns the Notification field if non-nil, zero value otherwise.

+### GetNotificationOk

+`func (o *EntityArrayEmbeddedItemsInner) GetNotificationOk() (*CredentialDigitalWalletNotification, bool)`

+GetNotificationOk returns a tuple with the Notification field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNotification

+`func (o *EntityArrayEmbeddedItemsInner) SetNotification(v CredentialDigitalWalletNotification)`

+SetNotification sets Notification field to given value.

+### HasNotification

+`func (o *EntityArrayEmbeddedItemsInner) HasNotification() bool`

+HasNotification returns a boolean if a field has been set.

+### GetStatus

+`func (o *EntityArrayEmbeddedItemsInner) GetStatus() string`

+GetStatus returns the Status field if non-nil, zero value otherwise.

+### GetStatusOk

+`func (o *EntityArrayEmbeddedItemsInner) GetStatusOk() (*string, bool)`

+GetStatusOk returns a tuple with the Status field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStatus

+`func (o *EntityArrayEmbeddedItemsInner) SetStatus(v string)`

+SetStatus sets Status field to given value.

+### HasStatus

+`func (o *EntityArrayEmbeddedItemsInner) HasStatus() bool`

+HasStatus returns a boolean if a field has been set.

+### GetUser

+`func (o *EntityArrayEmbeddedItemsInner) GetUser() CredentialDigitalWalletNotificationResultsInnerNotification`

+GetUser returns the User field if non-nil, zero value otherwise.

+### GetUserOk

+`func (o *EntityArrayEmbeddedItemsInner) GetUserOk() (*CredentialDigitalWalletNotificationResultsInnerNotification, bool)`

+GetUserOk returns a tuple with the User field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUser

+`func (o *EntityArrayEmbeddedItemsInner) SetUser(v CredentialDigitalWalletNotificationResultsInnerNotification)`

+SetUser sets User field to given value.

+### HasUser

+`func (o *EntityArrayEmbeddedItemsInner) HasUser() bool`

+HasUser returns a boolean if a field has been set.

+### GetUserdata

+`func (o *EntityArrayEmbeddedItemsInner) GetUserdata() UserCredentialUserdata`

+GetUserdata returns the Userdata field if non-nil, zero value otherwise.

+### GetUserdataOk

+`func (o *EntityArrayEmbeddedItemsInner) GetUserdataOk() (*UserCredentialUserdata, bool)`

+GetUserdataOk returns a tuple with the Userdata field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUserdata

+`func (o *EntityArrayEmbeddedItemsInner) SetUserdata(v UserCredentialUserdata)`

+SetUserdata sets Userdata field to given value.

+### HasUserdata

+`func (o *EntityArrayEmbeddedItemsInner) HasUserdata() bool`

+HasUserdata returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)